The study comprised a 3 + 3 dose escalation phase in which 3 to 6 subjects were enrolled into

 investigational treatment was administered within 4 weeks of Day 1 of the study or

-adverse event(s) attributable to investigational treatment have not resolved to Grade 1 or still recovering from prior surgery.
+AE(s) attributable to investigational treatment had not resolved to Grade 1 or better.

+1 or still recovering from prior surgery.

-13. Mental impairment that may compromise the ability to give informed consent and comply
+13. Mental impairment that may have compromised the ability to give informed consent and

 14. Lack of availability for immunological and clinical follow-up assessments.